OpenMS/OpenMS-website/content/en/applications/nuxl.md

 ## Post-Analysis

+You can monitor the progress of your analysis by opening 'Administration' -> 'Show Job Queue'.

 1. **Viewing Results:**
-   - Results can be accessed from the Administration tab by double-clicking on a "Consensus" type result row.
+   - Result files are not exported automatically.
+You can view your results in Proteome Discoverer, by double clicking on a successfully finished 'Consensus' type result row.
-   - The results will be displayed primarily in the “XLs” table.
-Key columns include Proteins, Peptide, and Score (Cross-link PSM-level q-value).
+   - Results are displayed in several tabs.
+You can choose to view: 'Proteins', 'PSMs and NuXL', 'MS/MS Spectrum Info', 'Input Files', 'Specialized Traces', and 'Study Information'.
+Dependent on your consensus workflow, you might see additional tabs.
+   - In the 'PSMs and NuXL' table, information about all peptide and crosslink spectrum matches (PSMs and NuXLs, respectively) is displayed.
+Key columns include 'Annotated Sequence', 'Modifications', 'Protein Accessions', 'q-value' (CSM-level q-value).
+We recommend to filter your results for 1% CSM-level FDR ('q-value' <= 0.01).

 2. **Exporting Data:**
    - To export the results for further analysis in spreadsheet software (e.g., Microsoft Excel), navigate to File -> Export -> To Microsoft Excel.

 3. **Quality Assessment:**
-   - Manually validate spectra quality by viewing annotated spectra through the "Show Spectrum" button.
+   - You can manually validate spectra quality by viewing annotated spectra.
+To do so, click on the "Show Spectrum" button in the 'PSM and NuXL' tab.
    - Assess features such as peptide sequence coverage and the presence of key ions.

+Note: For general information on Proteome Discoverer and additional nodes, please refer to the Proteome Discoverer user guide.

 ## Figures